Bringing Pets into Oregon from Outside the United States

 Check with the appropriate consulate, embassy or the USDA about the accuracy of the following requirements as they may change from time to time:

-Hawaii has quarantine and health requirements for arriving pets that you should plan in advance for.
+Hawaii has specific rabies vaccination requirements for arriving pets that you should plan in advance for.

 Japan has several requirements to import pets into Japan, including rabies vaccination and antibody titer, microchip, and other vaccinations and parasite control.
 It is recommended that you start the process more than 6 months before you plan to travel.